Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Observational data set's Analyses and Results

 The sound horizon $r_d$ can be used to determine the angular separation, $\delta_\theta$, and redshift separation, $\delta_z$, at a specific redshift $z$ respectively defined as follows

 Here, $D_A(z)$ is the angular diameter distance, and $D_H(z)$ is the Hubble distance at redshift $z$.
 By selecting appropriate values of $r_d$ and by constraining cosmic parameters that determine $D_H(z)/r_d$ and $D_A(z)/r_d$, we can estimate $H(z)$.
 The ratios $D_H(z)/r_d$ and $D_A(z)/r_d$ depend on certain cosmic parameters, such as the matter density, dark energy density, and the equation of state of dark energy.
-These parameters determine the expansion rate of the universe at different epochs.
+These parameters determine the expansion rate of the Universe at different epochs.
+However, to maintain uniformity in the choice of $r_d$, we use $r_d = 147.74 Mpc$ obtained from the Planck collaboration to compute the observed Hubble parameter for the corresponding distance function of each survey by \citep{Stern:2009ep,Zhang:2012mp,Moresco:2015cya,Moresco:2016mzx,Ratsimbazafy:2017vga,Riess:2021jrx,Brout:2022vxf,Brout:2021mpj,Scolnic:2021amr}.

 We employ the $\chi^2$ statistic to determine the mean parameter values and constraints for a given model.
-The majority of the data points utilized in our analysis are uncorrelated \cite{BAO1,BAO2,BAO3,BAO4,BAO5,BAO6,BAO7,BAO8,BAO9,BAO10,BAO11,BAO14,BAO15,BAO16,BAO18,BAO19,BAO21,BAO22,BAO24,BAO25,BAO26,BAO27}, so
+The majority of the data points utilized in our analysis are uncorrelated \citep{BOSS:2014hwf,Gaztanaga:2008xz,Blake:2012pj,Chuang:2013hya,Chuang:2012qt,Busca:2012bu,Oka:2013cba,BOSS:2013rlg,BOSS:2013igd,Bautista:2017zgn,BOSS:2016zkm,Ross:2014qpa,SDSS:2009ocz,Tojeiro:2014eea,Seo:2012xy,Anderson:2012sa,Bautista:2017wwp,DES:2017rfo,Hou:2020rse,Ata:2017dya,Busca:2012bu,BOSS:2016wmc}, so

 where $N$ denotes the number of non-correlated BAO data points, $H_{model}$ represents the theoretical value of the HP, $\Phi$ represents the model parameters, $H_{obs}$ represents the observed values of the HP from BAO analysis, and $\sigma_H(z_i)$ represents the respective error in the observed BAO data points.